Why Do My Knees Sound Like Rice Krispies? Diagnoses + When To See A Doctor

 Occasional crackling knees or knee creaking when bending and squatting is normal and is generally not a cause for concern, particularly if the sensation is not accompanied by pain or discomfort.

-However, if your crunchy knees seem to be developing into a chronic condition rather than an occasional problem, it is imperative to consider seeing a physical therapist to help correct any potential muscle imbalances or movement problems that are contributing to patellar malalignment issues.
+However, if your crunchy knees seem to be developing into a chronic condition rather than an occasional problem, it is imperative to consider seeing a physical therapist.

 As mentioned, patellar malalignment can progress to knee osteoarthritis.